The records for the world’s tallest people are perhaps the most iconic of all Guinness World Records titles.

 We can slow or halt excessive growth and deal with the complications of gigantism long before anyone gets close to Wadlow's superlative stature.

 As the world becomes ever more connected, it’s unlikely that any child growing up with a pituitary issue more extreme than Robert Wadlow’s will remain untreated by doctors.

-Fortunately, no one in the future will have to suffer in the same way as the tallest man ever; a gentle giant who took it all his long stride.
+Fortunately, no one in the future will have to suffer in the same way as the tallest man ever; a gentle giant who took it all in his long stride.

 Header image: Getty (left), Shutterstock (right)